danehammer/nginx/README.md

 Usage
 -----
-This cookbook can be ran successfully without and additional role or environment configuration.
-All that's needed is to upload the cookbook to the Chef Server, apply the recipe straight to the run_list and run chef-client.
+This cookbook can be run successfully without an additional role or environment configuration.
+All that's needed is to upload the cookbook to the Chef Server, apply the recipe to the run_list and run chef-client.

 Testing
 -----